vdespa/automation-with-postman-course/README.md

- # 👋 Postman Beginner's Course - API Test Automation
+ # 👋 API Test Automation with Postman

 Hello and welcome to this free course on automating API testing with Postman.